Celebrating our volunteers at RAF Cranwell

 But more than anything, it was a day to pause and say thank you.
 As Russel reminded us in his speech, the support that volunteers provide don't just change the lives of blind veterans - they support families too.

+His words touched everyone in the room - so much so that several volunteers told us afterwards they felt inspired to take on new roles themselves.
 That's the power of volunteering.
 Join us and you could be a part of it too.

 More news